 (Opens envelope); What are Employment Dates?

 The team at Bridgit has also nailed it with our latest feature release – Employment Dates – which will allow users to create periods of unavailability for team members, whatever the reason.
+This helps flesh out records of their employment history and maintain a proper record of benefits and earnings.

 Why are Employment Dates important?